 The Company introduced a new Stock Option Plan under Associate Stock Option Plan 2014 (ASOP 2014) for granting ESOPs as Equity Shares and/or ADSs linked warrants to the eligible Associates of the Company and its Holding/Subsidiaries/Associates.
-For this purpose, the Company allocated 25 million Equity Shares of '10/- each under ASOP 2014.
+For this purpose, the Company allocated 25 million Equity Shares of \gtrless 10/- each under ASOP 2014.
 The proposal was approved by the shareholders of the Company at the Eighteenth Annual General Meeting held on July 28, 2014.

 Subsequently, the Board at their meeting held on January 20, 2015 approved to grant of 5,870,800 options to 85 Associates and issued Grant Letters.
-During the fiscal 2016, the Company has granted 184,300 options.
+Further during fiscal 2016 and 2017, the Company granted 184,300 and 525,000 options to eligible Associates.